afonsofrancof/The_Sauce_Notes/content/RAS/TP - Aula 1 - 20 Setembro.md

 >4. performance characteristics
 >
 >>[!hint]- Resolução
->>Options 1. and 2. (in this order of importance) are less apropriate
+>>Options 1. and 2. are less apropriate.
+Option 1 is a non-requirement but
+>>Option 3. is a functional requirement; and option 4. is a non-functional requirement.